Codit/azure-pipelines-template-registry/README.md

 - `jobs` - Contains all templates for jobs
 - `steps` - Contains all templates for steps

-Every folder can have sub-folders to provide more structure, for example `steps/helm/` that provides all steps related to Helm.
+Every folder can should have sub-folders that is used for versioning and optionally provide more structure.

+For example, `steps/v1/helm/`provides all steps related to Helm for v1.

 ## Contributing